ivy-lang/ivy-bitcoin/docs/language/BitcoinScript.md

 Bitcoin Script is a relatively simple language, with support for cryptographic and hash operations, as well as conditionals.
 It is not Turing-complete (since it has no support for looping or recursion).
 It also does not allow scripts to inspect other inputs or outputs in the transaction, meaning the contract cannot control the flow of value or maintain any kind of persistent state.[^2]

 Developers already use Bitcoin Script to create multisignature Bitcoin addresses and time-locked transactions, as well as more complex protocols like payment channels and cross-chain atomic trades.
 But reading and writing programs using Bitcoin Script is difficult, as is using it to create addresses and transactions.
-The goal of Bitcoin Ivy is to make it easier to write and instantiate these programs.
+The goal of Ivy is to make it easier to write and instantiate these programs.

 For more on Bitcoin Script, you can check out the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Script) as well as Chapter 7 of Mastering Bitcoin, [Advanced Transactions and Scripting](https://github.com/bitcoinbook/bitcoinbook/blob/second_edition/ch07.asciidoc)

 [^1]: Conversion between Bitcoin Script programs and Bitcoin addresses involves some technical details that are beyond the scope of this documentation.
-The Bitcoin Ivy compiler creates *Segregated Witness* (SegWit) addresses, a new kind of Bitcoin address that has been supported since a protocol upgrade in August 2017.
+The Ivy compiler creates *Segregated Witness* (SegWit) addresses, a new kind of Bitcoin address that has been supported since a protocol upgrade in August 2017.
 To create a SegWit address, the bytecode of the program—the "witness script"—is hashed to create a "redeem script," which is in turn hashed to create the address.
 To spend from a SegWit address, both the redeem script and the witness script are revealed, and arguments are provided to satisfy the witness script.
 For more on how SegWit addresses and scripts work, see the [Segregated Witness Wallet Development Guide](https://bitcoincore.org/en/segwit_wallet_dev/) from Bitcoin Core.

-[^2]: The inability to directly control value is a major difference between Bitcoin Ivy and the version of [Ivy](https://www.chain.com/ivy) used to write smart contracts for Chain Core.
+[^2]: The inability to directly control value is a major difference when compiling Ivy to Bitcoin rather than using the version of [Ivy](https://www.chain.com/ivy) designed to write smart contracts for Chain Core.
 There have been several proposals to add this kind of functionality to Bitcoin Script, most notably in [Bitcoin Covenants](http://fc16.ifca.ai/bitcoin/papers/MES16.pdf), by Malte Möser, Ittay Eyal, and Emin Gün Sirer.